Arezzo: Santa Maria della Pieve

 Inside the church we find the object which makes this church a pieve: a hexagonal baptismal font with scenes from the life of Saint John the Baptist.
 It is attributed to Giovanni di Agostino (ca. 1310-1348?), the man who was also credited with the construction of the Ciuccio Tarlati chapel in the Duomo.
 The baptismal font was made in the 1330s.
 The reliefs are not in mint condition, to put it mildly.
 They look awfully weathered, much like the church facade.

 The altarpiece in the Santa Maria della Pieve is known as the Tarlati polyptych.
 It is named after bishop Guido Tarlati (1312-1327), the man who commissioned it.
-Unfortunately, when I visited the church in June 2016, the original polyptych had been removed for restoration and replaced with a cardboard copy.
-Since I cannot allow this post to be tarnished by a photo of this inferior copy, I will use a picture from the Web Gallery of Art instead.
+Regretfully, when I visited the church in June of 2016, the original polyptych had been removed for restoration and replaced with a cardboard copy.
+The restoration had fortunately been completed by the time I visited the church for the second time, in April of 2023.
 The polyptych is composed of many panels, with the five largest showing the Madonna and Child in the centre, flanked by – from left to right – Saint Donatus (patron saint of Arezzo), Saint John the Evangelist, Saint John the Baptist and Saint Matthew the Evangelist.

 1. Pingback:Siena: San Francesco – Corvinus